Kwame Karikari Fact-checking and Open Source Intelligence (OSINT) Fellowship 2026 for African Journalists. Apply below.

 Who is Eligible?

-- Female journalists and journalists with disabilities (PWDs) are encouraged to apply.
+8. Female journalists and journalists with disabilities (PWDs) are strongly encouraged to apply.

-- Journalists who are knowledgeable in climate and conflict reporting can also apply.
+9. Journalists with expertise in climate and conflict reporting are also welcome.

 What is the Benefit of Award?